raiffaza/Marketing-Channel-Analysis-Superstore-Sales./README.md

 # Marketing-Channel-Analysis-Superstore-Sales.
+SuperStore, a global retailer of office supplies, furniture, and technology, seeks to leverage its extensive transactional data to address operational and marketing inefficiencies.
+Despite collecting customer, geographic, product, and financial metrics, the company struggles to identify trends for informed decision-making.

-SuperStore collects transactional data but struggles to identify trends.
-As a data analyst, I analyze customer behavior, marketing, and logistics to provide insights.
-These help marketing, sales, and logistics teams improve growth, retention, and efficiency.
+As the data analyst, my role involves analyzing this dataset to uncover customer behavior patterns, optimize marketing strategies, and improve logistics.
+Key stakeholders—including marketing, sales, executives, and logistics teams—will use these insights to drive growth, enhance customer retention, and streamline operations.